bridgetmaddison/bridgetmaddisoncbt-site/content/more-about-act.md

 that really matter, so we can appreciate them in all their glory rather than being "there but not there".

-As a Therapist I’m a great believer in "practice what you preach" so do my best to commit to a daily mindfulness practice.
-I hope this increases my own capacity to be open, present and aware within a Therapy Session.
+As a Therapist I'm a great believer in "practice what you preach" so do my best to commit to a daily mindfulness practice.
+I hope this increases my own capacity to be open, present and engaged within a Therapy Session.

 ## Me and Mindfulness